OCTOBER Poetry Contests

 Notify: late January

 5 poems: Work is selected upon artistic merit.
 By entering our contest you agree to allow us to select your work for publication even if it does not place first.
-Every entrant receives one issue (a $10 value).
+Every entrant receives one issue.
 We encourage submissions from writers of all levels, especially emerging or early-career writers.
 We accept simultaneous submissions; inform us in your cover letter and contact us immediately if your work is selected elsewhere.
 All entrants receive a personal letter from one of our staff, regarding the status of their submission.
-Submissions accepted May 1–October 1 (postmark deadline).
 Include a brief cover letter, including the statement below.
 Include SASE for response only; manuscripts are recycled, not returned.
 Include a $15 entry fee payable to Alligator Juniper for each story or essay (30 page limit per entry), or up to five poems.
 Additional entries require additional fee.
 Indicate category with a large F, NF, or P on cover letter and mailing envelope.
 Manuscripts must be typed with numbered pages.
 Prose double-spaced.
 Double-sided copies okay.
-No e-mail submissions.
-IMPORTANT: Unfortunately, due to recent problems with misinformed entrants and withdrawals, we ask that you include the following statement in your signed cover letter: "I have read and understand the guidelines for Alligator Juniper’s national writing contest."
+Enter online at site.

 Notify: